 What about you?
 Is there a birthday party company in your town, whether it’s a trampoline center or circus themed?
 The birthday party business will likely always be in business, and if there’s a population of young children in your town, it grows like wildfire.

 Also known as 1099 income, “gig life” offers quite profitable side jobs to pay off student loans if you hang with the right cats.
 Typically, this means a company will need to hire someone on a one-off job.

-If you earn more than $600 in a calendar year, you’ll have to file taxes and pay the government their share.
+If you earn more than $600 in a calendar year from any one company, you’ll have to file taxes and pay the government their share.